 In some of the counties that require these preliminary hearings, it is possible to have them waived.
 For example, in Montgomery County District Court, if you hire an attorney and they file their entry of appearance with the court prior to the preliminary inquiry, the court clerk will waive the hearing and set the case in for trial.

 Other counties in Maryland have different procedures.
 For example, in Howard County District Court, as soon as you are charged, you are given a notice to appear before a District Court Commissioner within seven days.
 This is effectively the same thing as a preliminary hearing because you are read the charges against you and advised of the importance of hiring an attorney.
 By appearing before the commissioner during this period, you will have your trial scheduled at that time.

-There is a great benefit to hiring a Maryland criminal defense attorney immediately after being charged with a serious traffic offense.
+There is a great benefit to hiring a Maryland traffic lawyer immediately after being charged with a serious traffic offense.
 You’ll give yourself the best chance at succeeding in court and avoiding the most serious consequences.
-In addition, you’ll give your attorney the opportunity to waive any preliminary hearings to avoid unnecessary court appearances.
+In addition, you’ll give your traffic attorney the opportunity to waive any preliminary hearings to avoid unnecessary court appearances.
 If you wait until the day of or the day before a preliminary hearing, it is very unlikely to have the court clerk waive the hearing and attendance will be required, or else risk having a warrant issued for failure to appear in court.